jerrychihchun/pseudo-profundity/README.md

 ## Results

 RNN models outperform the MLP counterparts to a small extent.
-In addition, morphological normalizations, stemming in particular prove to be effective in detecting pseudo-profundity.
-I.e., stems alone may contribute the majority of pseudo-profound senses.
+In addition, morphological normalizations, stemming in particular, prove to be effective in improving the performances.
+This is, stems alone contain the major (non-)pseudo-profound senses.
 Affixes, derivational and inflectional alike, are not as informative.

 ![Image of results](https://raw.githubusercontent.com/jerrychihchun/pseudo-profunidity/master/figures/result.png)